-It allows for people to stay in touch across continents and time zones, but also with friends who live just a few houses down.
+It not only allows people to stay in touch across continents and time zones but also with friends who live just a few houses down.
 We're connected today in ways previous generations couldn't even have dreamed about.

 Why social media statistics matter

 Like it or not, social media is a huge part of people's lives now, and that doesn't seem to be about to change any time soon.

 Today, in 2020, some 3.8 million people use social media, which is more than half the world's population.

 As we consider the role social media plays in our lives today and into the future, we'll have to decide whether we want to continue to allow this technology to take up as much of our time as it does today, or if it's time to pump the breaks on constant mobile connectedness.